premsingh-j/pollcasestudy/readme.txt

 I have used browser session to check the poll vote for the same user.we can also do it through ip address.since to make it easy to test for now i have used browser session.To vote again, close the browser and now you can vote again.

+Import the poll.sql into mysql db
+Change the db username,password in poll.class.php